ProfessionalWiki/Maps/docs/INSTALL.md

 If you have previously installed Composer skip to step 3.

-To install Composer:
+To install Composer run:

     wget http://getcomposer.org/composer.phar

 #### Step 3

-Now using Composer, install Semantic Maps
+Now using Composer, install Semantic Maps by running

     php composer.phar require mediawiki/semantic-maps "*"

 #### Verify installation success

-As final step, you can verify Semantic Maps got installed by looking at the "Special:Version" page on your wiki and verifying the Semantic Maps extension is listed.
+As final step, you can verify Semantic Maps got installed by looking at the "Special:Version" page on your wiki and verifying the Semantic Maps extension is listed in the "Semantic extensions" section.

 ## Configuration